Get the "FAQs" and the "facts".

 If you buy a TV you can't afford, a vacuum you don't need, or get roped into a bad security system contract - sorry, you have to be a smarter shopper.
 You know what sales reps are trying to do.

 But these types of sales are completely different from things like health or money that have a massive impact on our lives and well-being.
-Knowledge areas like health or money are complex and take a high-level of knowledge to truly understand.
+Health and money are complex areas of knowledge and take a high-level of expertise to truly understand.

 Therefore, professionals that are helping people with these things should be